 CED helps lead UFT's policy efforts, focused on both shaping federal policy and implementation at the local, tribal and state levels.
 Together we are building a path towards the just and sustainable future envisioned in the People's Orientation to a Regenerative Economy.

 CED convenes and/or partners with allied groups to advance policy campaigns that shift ownership and control to the people, often launched through multi-stakeholder study groups.
 Current projects include supporting the design of Boston's newly created participatory budgeting process, as well as exploring elected police oversight and democratic land allocation through Boston City Charter reform.

 As part of a network of Boston-based movements groups, CED is working to establish joint administrative and book-keeping capacity for local grassroots nonprofits and a shared movement space in Boston.
 CED also offers organizational capacity for aligned projects, including fiscal sponsorship, technical assistance and hosting local funds that advance economic democracy, including the Harvard Prison Divestment Campaign's Just Reinvestment Fund.

 Workshops and Trainings

 CED designs and facilitates participatory workshops on a range of topics including solidarity economy, economic democracy and community-controlled finance.
-In 2019, we co-presented Economics for Emancipation with the Center for Popular Economics, and led trainings for Boston Organizing School, Climate Justice Alliance and Dream Defenders, in addition to our direct partners.
+In 2023, we launched an online popular education portal, Economics for Emancipation, to engage our partners and broader movement ecosystem in understanding capitalism, solidarity, and how we get free.